 DETAILS SUBJECT TO CHANGE IF OFFICIAL ADVICE CHANGES OR IS UPDATED

 Visitors will need to stay in the rooms of the people they are visiting and will be asked to observe physical distancing etiquette.
-The Village will be guided by the Ministry of Health about the nature and extent of physical contact that will be allowed between visitors and their loved ones.

 Visits will be limited to 30 minutes on an allocated schedule to avoid crowding, with the aim of having no more than 10 visitors in the facility at any one time.
-Visitors will be asked to wear masks, which they will need to bring with them.

 Ms Sumpter said visitor numbers needed to be restricted to reduce the likelihood of contamination in the Care Facility.